mcaks/TaskFlow/README.md

 ### User Guide

 👉[Watch the User Guide Video](https://www.loom.com/share/521e42802e7946199abe5e180d242e00?sid=b071e22e-8ec9-469d-b4f0-66fdd71cd202)👈

+## Testing 🧪

+The docs folder contains a report of all the tests carried out.

 ## Contribution Guidelines 🤝

 We welcome contributions to improve TaskFlow!
 Here’s how you can get started: